another Xserver might already be active on display 10

 I'll document the process of how to configure, format and install Kubuntu 10.10 here.
 I've waited until this release, as starting from 2.6.33 Linux Kernel has built in TRIM support making best use of SSDs.
 I'll try to come up with the best setup for

-on my existing HDD as these will be written to rather frequentlyI'll make use of knowledge gained by filesystem developer Ted Ts'o and some other blogger regarding alignment considerations, the excellent Ubunti Wiki SSD checklist and the detailed blog entry on Aligning an SSD on Linux by Markus Ewald.
+/home and /var on my existing HDD as these will be written to rather frequentlyI'll make use of knowledge gained by filesystem developer Ted Ts'o and some other blogger regarding alignment considerations, the excellent Ubunti Wiki SSD checklist and the detailed blog entry on Aligning an SSD on Linux by Markus Ewald.

 Now the fun can start …